SCAD Rising Star courses

 Courses may include demonstrations, lectures, studio work, and local field trips.
 Students also have access to the university's extensive resources, from cutting-edge studios to vast libraries.

 Recommended course pairings:

 - Two general education courses

 - Foundation studies course + general education course

 - General education course + major-specific course

 Upon successful completion of the program, each student earns 5 or 10 quarter hours of college credit that may be applied toward a bachelor's degree at SCAD or another college or university.
 Course credits are applied to degree requirements at the discretion of the accepting institution.
 Professors evaluate academic performance and artistic progress at the conclusion of the program.

 SCAD Rising Star students are responsible for purchasing their own class supplies.
 Supply expenses vary by course.
-A list of supplies is provided with each student's specific course schedule and supplies may be purchased at the SCAD bookstore upon arrival in Savannah and Atlanta.
-Photography students must bring a digital camera, with a minimum 6.1-megapixel capability.
+A list of supplies is provided with each student's specific course schedule and supplies may be purchased at the SCAD bookstore.
+Photography students must possess a digital camera, with a minimum 6.1-megapixel capability.
 Students should not purchase supplies for any class until they have been admitted to the program and receive their course schedule, as classes are filled on a first-come, first-served basis upon payment of the program fee.